 Working with an agent

 If you are trying to decide whether to work with an insurance agent or to contact the insurance companies directly, keep in mind that some insurance companies only work through agents/brokers while some agents only offer insurance for one or two insurance companies.
-If you decide to work with one or more agents, check the Office of the Commissioner of Insurance to be sure their licenses are currently active.
+If you decide to work with one or more agents, check the National Association of Insurance Commissioners' database to be sure their licenses are currently active.

 More information from the Wisconsin Office of the Commissioner of Insurance

-- Small Employer Uniform Employee Application for Group Health Insurance (PDF, 154 KB)
+- Small Employer Uniform Employee Application for Group Health Insurance (PDF)

 Health spending accounts